wagnerjfr/mysql-innodb-cluster/README.md

 }
 ```

-Our InnoDb Cluster with four nodes is up and running.
+Our InnoDB Cluster with four nodes is up and running.

 Type `\exit` and press ENTER to leave the Shell and go to the OS terminal.